 - With a side of ranch smashed potatoes – These are our favorite!

-- On top of a baked potato or mashed potatoes
+- On top of a baked potato (see how to make baked potatoes in the Instant Pot FAST) or mashed potatoes

 Low Carb Serving Options